 Take a look at Calgary on the map, and you might ask yourself: what could there possibly be to do here?
 But take a closer look, and you see that there’s plenty.
 And more than just a world famous rodeo.
 Although after a couple days at the Calgary Stampede, you may be wishing to come back as a cowboy in your next life.
 But the city is also filled with theatre groups and music halls, and when festival season picks up in the spring and summer, you’ll find yourself inundated.

 Among the city’s many museums, the Glenbow Museum of art and history is probably the highlight.
 Here you can explore world-class temporary and permanent exhibitions of historical, modern and contemporary art as well as more than 10,000 cultural history objects from all over the world.
-The Aero Space Museum of Calgary also offers a fascinating collection of historical civilian and military aircrafts going back centuries in Canada’s history of flight.
+The Hangar Flight Museum of Calgary (formerly the Aero Space Museum) also offers a fascinating collection of historical civilian and military aircrafts going back centuries in Canada’s history of flight.
 It currently holds more than 20 airplanes including a Sopwith Triplane and the Avro CF-100 Canuck.
 You’ll also find exhibits, scale models and uniforms from throughout the ages.

 SHOPPING & MORE